Why bother with game UI localization?

 While it might seem like no big deal compared to the main game content (dialogues, characters, item descriptions, level names, etc.), the interface and navigation should be localized to ensure a consistent and culturally relevant experience.

-Thanks to effective UI localization, you can achieve the following:
+Thanks to effective game UI localization, you can achieve the following:

 - Greater playability.
 When interface elements are properly localized to the target culture, local players are more likely to enjoy the game and explore it longer.